 There’s no better way to see whitetail deer than from a tree stand regularly.
 When you’re in a tree stand, you’re out of the deer’s line of sight, which lets you see what’s happening on the ground.
-By getting into a tree stand, you can draw undetected and even control how your scent spreads.

 Here are a few tips on using a tree stand as a technique for hunting.